dmbuck32/TvRemote/README.md

 - The channel range is from [1, 256] inclusive
 - The channel change logic will wrap around (i.e channel up at 256 will go to 1)
 - The long-press timeout is 800 ms
+- The script will be run with root permissions (needed to read the keyboard events)

 ## Functional Description